mariiowizard01-ops/demo/SYSTEM_DOCUMENTATION.md

 ### Admin

-- View and manage all system users.
+- View,edit and manage all system users.
 - View donor profile and donation details from User Management.
-- Change user roles.
 - Activate or deactivate users.
 - Create, edit, and delete collection centers.
 - Create, edit, and delete processors.
 - Edit and delete waste items.
 - View reports and statistics.

-- Accept, reject, dispatch, and complete waste when authorized by the backend.
+- cannot change user roles.
 - Cannot create donor profiles manually.
 - Cannot create new waste items from the waste UI.